trovu/trovu/blog/_posts/how-i-use-trovu-hannes/index.md

+---
+title: How I Use Trovu (Hannes)
+description: The Command Line for the WWW
+date: 2024-06-07
+tags:
+    - beginner
+    - testimonial
+---

+_[Hannes Neubarth](https://www.linkedin.com/in/johannesneubarth) has been using Trovu and its predecessors for more than 10 years._

 Hi folks, my name is Hannes, and I have been using Trovu for several years now.
 It is a real productivity booster, helps me save a lot of time, and I recommend everyone to use it, without exception.

 The reason why we all need Trovu is very simple.
 Most of the time when you work with a browser, you already know where you want to go: You want to see a list of search results in Google, or you want to look up your friend's address on a map, or you may want to view all bicycles in your favorite web shop.

-In all these cases, the usual procedure is: 1.
-Open the main website, 2. fill out one or several search fields, 3. hit enter, 4. and wait for the results.
+In all these cases, the usual procedure is:

+1. Open the main website,
+2. fill out one or several search fields,
+3. hit enter,
+4. and wait for the results.

 All of us are doing this dozens of times a day, hundreds of times per month, probably more.
-Trovu helps you to do the same thing much faster: Write the shortcut for a website in the address bar, add some search terms, and hit enter.
+Trovu helps you to do the same thing much faster:

+1. Write the shortcut for a website in the address bar,
+1. add some search terms,
+1. and hit enter.

 All you need to do is adding another search engine to your browser, and you are ready to go.

 If you want to give it a try, I would recommend to start with a few simple commands first: